dumux/dumux/doc/doxygen/pages/installation.md

 Note that this process can take several minutes.
 The next section will guide you through the same process providing the necessary commands for executing each step.
+The installation is fully contained in the created folder "dumux".
+The script does not modify your system or local environment.

 ## 2. Manually installing DUNE and Dumux from source